How to Avoid Fake “Speculative” Tickets for Live Events

 Spec Listing is an issue for the entire ticketing industry and we do not allow it on our site.
 Our competition does and will even market these tickets that haven’t gone on sale yet.
 This creates a lot of confusion among fans, and is a deceptive practice.

 To fight speculative ticketing together, we recommend you always purchase from official sources during official onsale time.
+If you’re buying resale tickets after the official general ticket sale period ends, only purchase from trusted resellers that only sell verified resale tickets, like Ticketmaster.

 You Might Like